-4 Exposure - Management and reduction of detected on-site cases
+4. Exposure - Management and reduction of detected on-site cases

-This section covers the steps to be taken by an organisation where a suspected or confirmed case is identified.
-See section 7 for further details on the availability of funding for consultants to assist companies with their planning.
+This section covers the steps to be taken by a retailer where a suspected or confirmed case is identified.
+See section 6 for further details on the availability of funding for consultants to assist companies with their planning.